SukumarSuryawanshi/ITIL-v4-Crash-Course-Focused-Edition/01-incident-management.md

 - [Workflow](#workflow)
 - [Manager’s Responsibilities](#managers-responsibilities)

+### Definition

-**Definition:** Restore normal service operation as quickly as possible to minimize impact.
+Restore normal service operation as quickly as possible to minimize impact.

 ### What is an incident?

 An unplanned interruption to a service, a reduction in service quality, or a component (CI) failure/event that has or hasn't yet impacted users.

 ### What is an Outage
 A complete or near-complete loss of a production service or critical user journey so the intended business function cannot be performed.

 Typical signals:

 - All or majority of requests failing (e.g., sustained 5xx spike, health checks red)
 - Zero successful transactions over a defined interval
 - Critical dependency unreachable (DB not writable, auth service down)
 - Core batch/job pipeline halted with business impact

 Examples:

 1. Checkout API returning 500s across regions
 2. Identity service unreachable (no logins)
 3. Payment processor queue consumers all stalled